Seniorcaptain/Seniorcaptain/README.md

 <a href="https://linkedin.com/in/charles-ndirangu-1b434615a"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a Computer Science graduate with a profound interest in technology and a dedication to solving complex problems.
+I also have certifications In Cybersecurity as a CERTIFIED CYBERSECURITY TECHNICIAN (CCT), SESSION HIJACKING AND PREVENTION TECHNIQUES, IT LINUX NETWORK ADMINISTRATION from EC-Council, I also have Proficiency in Microsoft Azure as a tool for Performing SIEM Monitoring
 ## Objective